High levels of toxic heavy metals found in some baby foods: report

 The report said the FDA took no new action in response.
 “To this day, baby foods containing toxic heavy metals bear no label or warning to parents.
 Manufacturers are free to test only ingredients, or, for the vast majority of baby foods, to conduct no testing at all,” the report said.

-The Food and Drug Administration (FDA) has declared that inorganic arsenic, lead, cadmium, and mercury are dangerous, particularly to infants and children.
-They have “no established health benefit” and “lead to illness, impairment, and in high doses, death.”
+The FDA has declared that inorganic arsenic, lead, cadmium, and mercury are dangerous, particularly to infants and children, the report noted.

+The FDA in August finalized guidance to industry, setting an action level of 100 parts per billion inorganic arsenic in infant rice cereal.

+“We acknowledge that there is more work to be done, but the FDA reiterates its strong commitment to continue to reduce consumer exposure to toxic elements and other contaminants from food,” the FDA said Thursday.

 Our Standards: The Thomson Reuters Trust Principles.